Harvest Bans and Fire Control

 Local residents who wish to utilise this free service should complete the form below to register their mobile phone.
 Please note that a maximum of four (4) mobile phones per farm may be registered to receive the SMS alerts.

-Completed forms must be returned to the Shire offices either by fax (9920 5155) or email (cso@chapmanvalley.wa.gov.au).
+Completed forms must be returned to the Shire offices by email (cso@chapmanvalley.wa.gov.au).

 Harvest & Movement Bans SMS Registration Form